 Financial assets and financial liabilities are recognised when the entity becomes a party to the contractual provisions to the instrument.
-For financial assets, this is equivalent to the date that the company commits itself to either the purchase or sale of the asset (le trade date accounting is adopted).
+For financial assets, this is equivalent to the date that the company commits itself to either the purchase or sale of the asset.